oVirt/ovirt-site/source/release/4.4.0/index.md

  - [BZ 1745384](https://bugzilla.redhat.com/1745384) **[IPv6 Static] Engine should allow updating network's static ipv6gateway**

- - [BZ 1703428](https://bugzilla.redhat.com/1703428) **VMs migrated from KVM to RHV show warning 'The latest guest agent needs to be installed and running on the guest'**

  - [BZ 1547038](https://bugzilla.redhat.com/1547038) **Upgrade from 4.3 to 4.4 will fail if there are versioned templates in database**

- - [BZ 1733227](https://bugzilla.redhat.com/1733227) **When Importing a VM from an external source, the Next button fails to continue to the next screen**

- - [BZ 1729811](https://bugzilla.redhat.com/1729811) **[scale] updatevmdynamic broken if too many users logged in - psql ERROR: value too long for type character varying(255)**

  - [BZ 1729511](https://bugzilla.redhat.com/1729511) **engine-setup fails to upgrade to 4.3 with Unicode characters in CA subject**